 Our plan also covers certain over-the-counter drugs.
 Some over-the-counter drugs are less expensive than prescription drugs and work just as well.
-For more information, call Member Services (phone numbers are printed on the back cover of this booklet).
+For more information, call Member Services. at 844-637-4770 (TTY/TDD users should call 833-312-0044).
+Hours of operation are 8 a.m. to 8 p.m., seven days a week (except Thanksgiving and Christmas) from October 1 through March 31, and Monday to Friday (except holidays) from April 1 through September 30.

-What is not on the Drug List?
+What is not on the "Drug List?"